angshuman-agarwal/electron-experiments/electron-open-url/ReadMe.md

-This is an Electron experiment of the [will-download](https://www.electronjs.org/docs/latest/api/download-item) event
+This is an Electron experiment of auto-opening a hosted file using the [will-download](https://www.electronjs.org/docs/latest/api/download-item) event

 I want to intercept this event and then do some checks.
 If the checks pass, then delegate the auto-opening of the hosted file based on the associated protocol of the _underlying OS_.
 I used _electron's_ `shell` api for that.